-6.1.2 The issue of a new forecast by a meteorological office, such as a routine aerodrome forecast, shall be understood to cancel automatically any forecast of the same type previously issued for the same place and for the same period of validity or part thereof.
+6.1.1 The issue of a new forecast by an aerodrome meteorological office, such as a routine aerodrome forecast, shall be understood to cancel automatically any forecast of the same type previously issued for the same place and for the same period of validity or part thereof.

-6.2 AERODROME FORECASTS:
+6.2 Aerodrome forecasts

-6.2.1 An aerodrome forecast shall be prepared on the basis of regional air navigation agreement by the meteorological office designated by the MMS.

-Note:- The aerodromes for which aerodrome forecasts are to be prepared and the period of validity of these forecasts are listed in the relevant facilities and services implementation document FASID.

-- 6.2.2 An aerodrome forecast shall be issued at a specified time and consist of a concise statement of the expected meteorological conditions at an aerodrome for a specified period.

-- 6.2.3 Aerodrome forecasts and amendments thereto shall be issued as TAF and include the following information in the order indicated:

-- a. identification of the type of forecast;

-- b. location indicator;

-- c. time of issue of forecast;

-- d. identification of a missing forecast, when applicable;

-- e. date and period of validity of forecast;

-- f. identification of a cancelled forecast, when applicable;

-- g. surface wind;

-- h. visibility;

-- i. weather;

-- j. cloud; and

-- k. expected significant changes to one or more of these elements during the period of validity.
+- 6.2.1 An aerodrome forecast shall be prepared in accordance with regional air navigation agreement by the aerodrome meteorological office designated by the MMS. - Note.
+The aerodromes for which aerodrome forecasts are to be prepared and the period of validity of these forecasts are listed in the relevant facilities and services implementation document (FASID). - 6.2.2 An aerodrome forecast shall be issued at a specified time not earlier than one hour prior to the beginning of its validity period and consist of a concise statement of the expected meteorological conditions at an aerodrome for a specified period. - 6.2.3 Aerodrome forecasts and amendments thereto shall be issued as TAF and include the following information in the order indicated: - a) identification of the type of forecast; - b) location indicator; - c) time of issue of forecast; - d) identification of a missing forecast, when applicable; - e) date and period of validity of forecast; - f) identification of a cancelled forecast, when applicable; - g) surface wind; - h) visibility; - i) weather; - j) cloud; and - k) expected significant changes to one or more of these elements during the period of validity.